mkeslin/frc4734/2026-Rebuilt/CompetitionRobot/docs/architecture_improvements_2026.md

 **Changes Made:**

-- Created `CANIds.java` - Contains all CAN device IDs (ELEVATOR_LEFT, ELEVATOR_RIGHT, ARM, SIDE_TO_SIDE, CLIMBER, ALGAE_INTAKE, LIGHTS)
+- Created `CANIds.java` - Contains all CAN device IDs (CLIMBER, ALGAE_INTAKE, LIGHTS, and others)
 - Created `DigitalInputIds.java` - Contains digital input sensor IDs (CORAL_TRAY_SENSOR, CORAL_ARM_SENSOR)
 - Created `VisionConstants.java` - Contains vision-related constants (APRILTAG_PIPELINE)
 - Updated `Constants.java` - Now a utility class with documentation pointing to new constant files
-- Updated all references across codebase (RobotContainer, Elevator, Arm, SideToSide, Climber, Lights, AlgaeIntake)
+- Updated all references across codebase
+- **Note**: `Elevator`, `Arm`, and `SideToSide` subsystems were removed for 2026, so their CAN IDs are no longer used

 **Naming Improvements:**